 Our sales executives are fully trained in an extensive range of electric and hybrid vehicles, including new vehicles from Ford Ford and a range of used vehicles from other manufactuers.
-They can advise you on which type of hybrid or electric vehicle is best for you and your needs.
-With five showrooms across Norfolk, in Attleborough, Dereham, Fakenham and Norwich, Busseys are your first stop if you’re looking for Electric and Hybrid vehicles.
+They can advise you on which type of hybrid or electric car or van is best for you and your needs.
+With four showrooms across Norfolk, in Attleborough, Fakenham and Norwich, Busseys are your first stop if you’re looking for Electric and Hybrid vehicles.

 What are the benefits of electric vehicles?

 Although the initial upfront purchase price of an electric or plug-in hybrid vehicle my be higher, it is offset by lower running costs.

 - The typical range of a fully charged electric vehicle will give you roughly 100 miles and will cost approximately £4-£6 if charging at home.
 Driving 100 miles in a petrol or diesel car will cost you roughly £13-£16